GreatAmerica

-GreatAmerica Financial Services is a national commercial equipment finance company that provides financing and consulting services in the United States, and some of the U.S. Territories.
+GreatAmerica, legally GreatAmerica Financial Services, is a national commercial equipment finance company that provides financing and consulting services in the United States, and some of the U.S. Territories.

 History

 The company was founded in 1990.
 In 1992, the company relocated from Michigan to Cedar Rapids, Iowa and became GreatAmerica Leasing Corporation.
 At that time, there were only four employees, which included founder Anton (Tony) Golobic, his wife Magda, and two others.
 In November 2012, the company adopted the new trade name GreatAmerica Financial Services Corporation.